canjs/can-connect/readme.md

 If configurable options are not enough, you can overwrite any behavior with your own behavior.

-For example, the `constructors` [can-connect/constructor.updatedInstance] behavior sets the instance's properties to match the result of [connection.updateData].
+For example, the `constructor`'s [can-connect/constructor.updatedInstance] behavior
+sets the instance's properties to match the result of [connection.updateData].
 But if the `PUT /api/todos/5 name=take out garbage` request returned `{}`, the following would result in a todo with only an `id` property: